Jean Beauvoir: Biography

-Beauvoir founded and serves as CEO/President of Voodoo Island Entertainment Group whose divisions included Voodoo Island Records and Voodoo Island Productions.
+Beauvoir founded and is CEO/President of Voodoo Island Entertainment Group whose divisions included Voodoo Island Records and Voodoo Island Productions.
 Beauvoir is also the founder and CEO/President of Hot Boy Music and Tigre Noire Music.

 For 61/2 years, c.
-2004–2010, Beauvoir took a break from performing and served as CEO/managing director of Steven Van Zandt's media and entertainment company, Renegade Nation.
+2004–2010, Beauvoir took a break from performing and is CEO/managing director of Steven Van Zandt's media and entertainment company, Renegade Nation.

 Beauvoir continues to produce, write and lead his group Crown of Thorns.
 Crown of Thorns re-released their 2008 CD "Faith" on June 9, 2009, in the US through Lost Cathedral Sony Red.
 He also writes and produces for other artists.

 In 2014, Beauvoir was one of the executive producers of the "Hit" television show for SBS Discovery Television featuring the comedian "Kristian Valen", he also released an album "American Trash" worldwide through the label Frontiers Records with Micki Free under the project name Beauvoir/Free in June 2015.

 May 2015, Beauvoir was recruited as U.S. CEO of the Norwegian children's animated property, City of Friends.
 Beauvoir has since resigned from this position.

 Beauvoir appeared at the three-day Rockingham 2016 festival on Saturday October 22, second to the headliner Steelheart.
 Beauvoir also appeared at Bang Your Head Festival, Germany 2016, Graspop Festival, Belgium 2016, Azkena Rock Festival, Spain 2016 and performed at Ramblin Man Fair, UK 2016.